 The Portfolio Manager is responsible for monitoring and managing assigned portfolios by:

-Establishing and guiding the selection, prioritization, balancing, and termination processes for portfolio components to ensure alignment with organizational strategy.
+Establishing and guiding the selection, prioritization, balancing, and termination processes for portfolio components to ensure alignment with organisational strategy.

 Providing key stakeholders with timely assessment of portfolio and component performance.

-Assisting decision makers with the review, reprioritization, and optimization of the portfolio.
+Assisting decision makers with the review, re-prioritization, and optimization of the portfolio.

 Ensuring timely and consistent communication to stakeholders on progress, impacts, and changes associated with management of the portfolio.